 Because they couldn’t work, Vimukthi and Navodya struggled to support themselves, relying on the small amount of money sent by their two daughters.

-A few years after the tsunami, GFA pastor Sandaruwan, who did ministry near the apartment complex where Vimukthi and Navodya lived, visited the couple in their apartment.
+A few years after the tsunami, Gospel for Asia (GFA) pastor Sandaruwan, who did ministry near the apartment complex where Vimukthi and Navodya lived, visited the couple in their apartment.
 The pastor prayed with Vimukthi and Navodya and invited them to church.
 The couple came from a Christian background but had not been able to attend church regularly for quite some time.
 The following Sunday, Vimukthi and Navodya attended and received a Bible to learn more about Jesus.
 They felt instantly at home at the church and were excited to study the Scriptures more deeply.

 A month later, Vimukthi and Navodya began following Jesus wholeheartedly.